sftcd/tlspad/README.md

         some unexpected oddball IPs, despite using profile with telemetry off
         - Leave it for now, hope to learn more about it as we go
+        - I had been using a "Testing" profile (and ``*.Testing`` instead of the ``*.selenium'' above) for other reasons with FF nightly, and FF objected to going back and forth with different versions but the same profile, so I introduced the new one descibed above.
+As a reminder to self, the way to do that is:

+            $ firefox -p

+        then follow the instructions.
+Be careful to not leave the newly created profile as the default or you'll surprise yourself later when you fire up a browser expecting otherwise.

 - [composer.sh](composer.sh) is a wrapper for the above: